Lucy-Mai/ColouringSimple/README.md

 Simple colouring website to practice using the Canvas element and JavaScript in a website to make it more interactive.

 Features:
--Tool selector including pen, pencil and eraser using buttons -Pen size slider with display for size input using <input type="range">
+1. Tool selector including pen, pencil and eraser using buttons
+2. Pen size slider with display for size input using <input type="range">
--Pen colour selector using <input type ="color">
+3. Pen colour selector using <input type ="color">

 I plan to make a future, more advanced website with features inlcuding:
 1. Multiple pages for choosing templates and backgrounds like lined or for handwriting practice